 KP’s Pick: Arizona

 Kansas City Chiefs at Denver Broncos (-16.5)

 Denver can clinch home field advantage with a win, plus a Houston loss.
 That’s what gets tricky with this one, as the Texans play at 1pm, and Denver will know the result by then.
 However, with New England also playing a 4 o’clock game, the Broncos will still be fighting for a bye week – and that’s key.
 Weeks ago, the Chiefs gave Denver a tough test, but the Broncos are continuing to gel as the season progresses.
-This is a very high spread, but it can’t be ignored just how well Peyton Manning and the Denver offense has been playing.
+This is a very high spread.
+Then again, Peyton Manning and the Denver offense are playing at a high level.
 That, plus Denver’s defense is solid against the run, which is the only way that Kansas City moves the ball.
 Playing at home, I still see the Broncos turning this one into a blowout, and earning a first round bye.
 Denver covers.

 KP’s Pick: Denver